rockdaboot/wget2/docs/wget2.md

       wget2 -o log -- -x

   The options that accept comma-separated lists all respect the convention that prepending `--no-` clears its value.
-This can be useful to clear the `.wgetrc` settings.
-For instance, if your `.wgetrc` sets `exclude-directories` to `/cgi-bin`, the following example will first reset it, and then set it to exclude `/priv` and `/trash`.
-You can also clear the lists in `.wgetrc`.
+This can be useful to clear the `.wget2rc` settings.
+For instance, if your `.wget2rc` sets `exclude-directories` to `/cgi-bin`, the following example will first reset it, and then set it to exclude `/priv` and `/trash`.
+You can also clear the lists in `.wget2rc`.

       wget2 --no-exclude-directories -X /priv,/trash